stldo/gatsby-plugin-minify-classnames/README.md

 Default: `process.env.NODE_ENV === 'production'`.
 Type: `boolean`.

-Condition to enable the plugin.
-Set it to `true` to always enable the plugin, even on development environment.
+Set it to `true` to enable the plugin, `false` to disable.
+By default, it'll be enabled on production environments.

 ## License